 An insured who receives a disability pension and has children who are younger than 18 or have not yet finished their education is entitled to a disabled person’s child’s pension.
 This claim lapses at the latest when the child reaches the age of 25.
 The statutory disabled person’s child’s pension equals 20% of the statutory disability pension per eligible child.
 Employers are at liberty to insure a higher disabled person’s child’s pension.

 After a waiting period of three months, insured who are unable to work no longer have to pay any contributions but their insurance coverage remains intact.

 Surviving spouse’s or surviving partner’s pension If an insured person dies, the surviving spouse has a statutory claim to a surviving spouse’s pension equalling 60% of the disability or retirement pension.
 Under certain circumstances the divorced spouse is also eligible for a pension.
-At Tellco Pensinvest, a registered partnership that has been notified to Tellco Pensinvest is treated the same as a marriage.
+At Tellco pkFLEX, a registered partnership that has been notified to Tellco pkFLEX is treated the same as a marriage.
 The employer can insure higher pensions.